HobnobMancer/cazomevolve/README.md

 ## Retrieve dbCAN annotations

-After running dbCAN, `cazomevolve` can iterate through the output subdirectories created by `cazevolve_run_dbcan` and compile the data into two tab delimited lists, containing:
+After running dbCAN, use the `cazomevolve` subcommand `get_dbcan_cazymes` to iterate through the output subdirectories created by `cazomevolve run_dbcan` and compile the data into two tab delimited lists, containing:

 1. Listing the CAZy family accession and genomic accession per line
 ```bash
 fam1    genome1